Stirling-Tools/Stirling-PDF/README.md

 - Detect and remove blank pages
 - Compare two PDFs and show differences in text
 - Add images to PDFs
-- Compress PDFs to decrease their filesize (using OCRMyPDF)
+- Compress PDFs to decrease their filesize (using qpdf)
 - Extract images from PDF
 - Remove images from PDF
 - Extract images from scans
 - Remove annotations
 - Add page numbers
 - Auto rename file by detecting PDF header text
-- OCR on PDF (using OCRMyPDF)
+- OCR on PDF (using tesseract)
-- PDF/A conversion (using OCRMyPDF)
+- PDF/A conversion (using libreoffice)
 - Edit metadata
 - Flatten PDFs
 - Get all information on a PDF to view or export as JSON